 The Bayesian framework is quickly gaining popularity among psychologists and neuroscientists (Andrews & Baguley, 2013).
 Reasons to prefer this approach are reliability, better accuracy in noisy data, better estimation for small samples, less proneness to type I error, the possibility of introducing prior knowledge into the analysis and, critically, results intuitiveness and their straightforward interpretation (Dienes & Mclatchie, 2018; Etz & Vandekerckhove, 2016; Kruschke, 2010; Kruschke, Aguinis, & Joo, 2012; Wagenmakers et al., 2018; Wagenmakers, Morey, & Lee, 2016).
 The frequentist approach has been associated with the focus on null hypothesis testing, and the misuse of p-values has been shown to critically contribute to the reproducibility crisis of psychological science (Chambers, Feredoes, Muthukumaraswamy, & Etchells, 2014; Szucs & Ioannidis, 2016).
 There is a general agreement that the generalization of the Bayesian approach is a way of overcoming this issue (Benjamin et al., 2018; Etz & Vandekerckhove, 2016; Maxwell, Lau, & Howard, 2015; Wagenmakers et al., 2017).

 While the probabilistic reasoning promoted by the Bayesian framework is pervading most of data science aspects, it is already well established for statistical modelling.
 This facet, on which psychology massively rely, could roughly be grouped into two soft-edged categories; predictive and structural modelling.
 Although a statistical model can (often) serve both purposes, predictive modelling is devoted to build and find the best model that accurately predicts a given outcome.
-It is centred around the concepts such as fitting metrics, predictive accuracy and model comparison.
-At the extrema of this dimension lie machine and deep learning models, used for their strong predictive power, often at the expense of Human readability (these models has been often refer to as “black-boxes”, emphasising the difficulty to appraise their internal functioning; Burrell, 2016; Castelvecchi, 2016; Snoek, Larochelle, & Adams, 2012).
+It is centered around the concepts such as fitting metrics, predictive accuracy and model comparison.
+At the extrema of this dimension lie machine and deep learning models, used for their strong predictive power, often at the expense of Human readability (these models has been often referring to as “black-boxes”, emphasizing the difficulty to appraise their internal functioning; Burrell, 2016; Castelvecchi, 2016; Snoek, Larochelle, & Adams, 2012).
 On the other side, psychologists are often using more simple models (for instance related to the general linear framework) to explore their data.
 Within this framework, the goal switches from building the best model to understanding the parameters inside the model.
 In reality, the methodological pipeline often starts with predictive modelling involving model comparison (“what is the best model of the world (i.e., the observed variable)”) and then seemingly transit to structural modelling: “given this model of the world, how the effects (i.e., model parameters) are influencing the outcome”.
 For this last part, they often rely on an index of effect “existence”.

 Indeed, while one of the strengths of the Bayesian framework is its probabilistic parameter estimation, allowing to quantify the inherent uncertainty associated with each estimation, psychologists are also interested in parameter existence: A decision criterion that allows them to conclude if an effect is “different from 0” (statistically corresponding to either “not negligible” or “not of the opposite direction”).
 In other words, to know, before taking interest in the importance, relevance or strength of the effect, whether it is related to the outcome in a given direction.
 This need has led to the wide adoption of the frequentist p-value, used as an index of effect existence, and its acceptance was accompanied with the creation of arbitrary clusters for its classification (.05, .01 and .001).
-Unfortunately, these heuristics have severely rigidify, becoming a goal and threshold to reach rather than a tool for understanding the data (Cohen, 2016; Kirk, 1996).
+Unfortunately, these heuristics have severely rigidified, becoming a goal and threshold to reach rather than a tool for understanding the data (Cohen, 2016; Kirk, 1996).